mattjacobs23/MisInfo/README.md

 ### Chrome Extension

 To interact with the model in the browser, go to Extensions > Manage Extensions.
-You can also click on [this link](chrome://extensions/).
+You can also type chrome://extensions/ into Chrome's Omnibox and press Enter.

 Then click on "Load Unpacked" near the top left, and select the **deploy/extension** folder from the repository.